Flights for the Advancement of Science and Technology (FAST)

 Yes, this is eligible.

-Can I propose using the CSA Mars Simulation Terrain (MET) in St-Hubert (QC) in my FAST proposal?
+Can I propose using the CSA Mars Simulation Terrain (MET) in Saint-Hubert (Quebec) in my FAST proposal?

 CSA currently has no mechanism in place to allow CSA grantees to access CSA facilities to support projects funded under grants.
 If such access is desired, please mention it in your proposal, however, we recommend ensuring the project is feasible without such access.
 Once projects are selected, we will explore mechanisms to allow access to the desired facilities on a case-by-case basis.